Blue Velvet (song): Other recordings

 The Paragons released a version of the song as a single in 1960.
 Their version reached No. 103 on Billboard's "Bubbling Under the Hot 100".
 It spent three weeks on the chart in the autumn of 1960, sharing the "Bubbling Under" chart for two weeks with the version by the Statues, which had just dropped off the Hot 100 (see Section 4 above).

 Lawrence Welk and His Orchestra released a version in 1963, as a single and on the album Wonderful!
 Wonderful!
 It reached No. 103 on Billboard's Bubbling Under the Hot 100.
 A different, fully instrumental recording was featured on Welk's 1965 album Apples & Bananas.

-Ronnie McDowell's 1991 album "Unchained Melody" featured a duet of the song between himself and Vinton.
+Ronnie McDowell's 1991 album Unchained Melody featured a duet of the song between himself and Vinton.

 The 2016 album Upward Spiral by the Branford Marsalis Quartet with vocalist Kurt Elling features a remake of "Blue Velvet".

 Australian singer Kylie Minogue recorded "Blue Velvet" and included it as the fourth song in the track list of her 2019 live album Golden Live in Concert.

 The Moonglows recorded "Blue Velvet" in 1956, but it was not released for several years.

 Use in film soundtracks

-Bobby Vinton's "Blue Velvet" is one of the thirteen songs featured in Kenneth Anger's groundbreaking experimental film Scorpio Rising (1963).
-Tony Bennett's version of the song is featured in The Last Picture Show and Raging Bull.

 Bobby Vinton's version is featured several times in David Lynch's 1986 film Blue Velvet.
 The film drew partial inspiration from the song's lyrics, where Isabella Rossellini, who plays Dorothy Vallens, a singer in the film, sings the song in-character.
 Lynch selected the song, because it conceptually matched the mood of the film.
 Specifically, in an interview he gave to the Village Voice, Lynch said of the song: "The mood that came with that song a mood, a time, and things that were of that time."
 Songwriter Bernie Wayne would state that at the film's premiere, he was told by Lynch that when he was a high school student in 1963, Vinton's "Blue Velvet" had been his favorite song.
-The film heavily incorporates portions of the song.

-Bobby Vinton's version is featured once, in the fourteenth episode of Kamen Rider Kuuga, as the Gurongi Me-Gyarido-Gi backs up a truck.